DawID-Log/shell-rust/README.md

 1. Run `./your_shell.sh` to run your program, which is implemented in `src/main.rs`.
 This command compiles your Rust project, so it might be slow the first time you run it.
 Subsequent runs will be fast.
-1. Commit your changes and run `git push origin master` to submit your solution to CodeCrafters.
-Test output will be streamed to your terminal.

 I used WSL and I chose to use “Ubuntu”:
 ```sh